Report: 4 Choking Deaths at Connecticut Nursing Homes in 3 Months

-Having been involved in a similar negligence claim against a local nursing home that led to a significant verdict in 2007 (click here), it is disappointing that effective patient-safety efforts have not been implemented.
+Having been involved in a similar negligence claim against a local nursing home that led to a significant verdict in 2007, it is disappointing that effective patient-safety efforts have not been implemented.

 In 2003, a report by the Government Accountability Office found serious deficiencies (causing residents actual harm or placing them in immediate jeopardy) in 20% of all nursing homes in the United States.
 Ironically, families decide to place their loved ones in nursing homes in order to provide a superior quality of care.

 The deaths of nursing home residents on restricted diets are almost always preventable.
-Click here for more information on preventable choking hazards in nursing homes.
 However, they continue to occur with alarming frequency.

 Nursing home safety advocates agree that the biggest problems are insufficient training and understaffing.
 This is because the large corporations that run most nursing homes continue to put profits ahead of people.